nomilous/notice/spec/notice/README.md

 * The offending error is called back at the emitter.
 * PENDING Errors occuring on a remote hub have the same affect back at the origin emitter.
 * A recent error history is preserved (config.error.keep:N) and available at `hub.serialize(2)`
-* Error history is also available on the REST api `/hubs/:uuid:/errors`
+* Error history is also available on the Management API `/hubs/:uuid:/errors`